c00/log-viewer-2-front/README.md

   - bunch of api files
   - public/     <--Entry point for web server
     - angular app built files.
+    - settings.json <-- You have add this yourself!
     - api/
       - index.php    <-- API entry point

 Don't make the `dist` folder accessible from the outside.
 Only expose the `public` folder.

+# Todo
+- Allow editing of settings file from UI